manpaka/questsMap/README.md

 # To Do List
 ### Primary Tasks
-- Add changelog page to website.
-- Finish Rules and Guidelines on Website.
+- Add visuals to Rules and Guidelines.
 - Create Streamlined system to update quests and bounties without needing full website update.
 	- Potentially would require log in and user data system.